xiangyu8/xiangyu8.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a forth year Ph.D. student at the University of Kansas.
+I am currently a fourth year Ph.D. student at the University of Kansas.
 My research interest includes label efficient learning in computer vision with its application on medical field.
 I am looking for intership in 2023, Spring and/or Summer.
 Please feel free to contact me at xychen@ku.edu if you have any interships or other opportunities available.

 # 🔥 News